pgjdbc/pgjdbc/docs/documentation/head/connect.md

   There are some ORM's that quote everything, including returning columns If we quote them, then we end up sending ""colname"" to the backend instead of "colname" which will not be found.

+* **authenticationPluginClassName** == String

+  Fully qualified class name of the class implementing the AuthenticationPlugin interface.
+  If this is null, the default PasswordAuthentication plugin will be used.

 <a name="unix sockets"></a>
 ## Unix sockets